datapplab/AutoClass/README.md

 Please cite our paper when using this open-source module or the AutoClass method:

 Li H, Brouwer C, Luo W. Composite Deep Neural Network for In-Depth Cleaning of Single-Cell RNA-Seq Data.
-Submitted, 2020 <a href=https://doi.org/></a>

 See [tutorial](https://github.com/datapplab/AutoClass/blob/master/Tutorial.ipynb) for more details on how to use AutoClass moduel.